JMartJonesy/dotfiles/setup-guide.md

 19. Enter root password when prompted
 20. Set password for the user you created in step 17 `sudo nixos-enter --root /mnt -c 'passwd <YOUR USERNAME>'`
 21. `reboot` and login as your user
+22. Setup wifi but this time with nmcli  ``` nmcli radio wifi on nmcli dev wifi connect network-ssid password "network-password"
+        ```

 REFERENCES:
 - https://github.com/nix-community/disko/blob/master/docs/quickstart.md